Angara (rocket family): Specifications

-Cancelled or proposed

 Testing and manufacturing

 The production of the Universal Rocket Modules and the Briz-M upper stages will take place at the Khrunichev subsidiary Production Corporation Polyot in Omsk.
 In 2009, Polyot invested over 771.4 million RUB (about US$25 million) in Angara production lines.
 Design and testing of the RD-191 engine was done by NPO Energomash, while its mass production will take place at the company Proton-PM in Perm, Russia.

 Launches

 Facilities

 Angara will primarily be launched from the Plesetsk Cosmodrome.
 Beginning in 2020, as of 2014, plans called for it to also be launched from the Vostochny Cosmodrome.
 This would have allowed the phase out of Proton, a rocket whose operation at Baikonur Cosmodrome, Kazakhstan has been objected to due to its use of large amounts of highly toxic UDMH and N2O4 and reliability issues.